 Hyunsuk did his PhD work at Seoul National University.
 At HMS, he worked on the RNA polymerase II CTD, showing it can be transferred to other polymerase subunits and performing a detailed mass spectrometry analysis of phosphorylation patterns.
 He is currently a staff scientist at Pfizer.

 Dane got his PhD at Brown University studying lambda phage integrase.
-He was supported by an American Cancer Society Fellowship and studied the interplay between transcription elongation and termination.
-He is currently a research scientist at the Broad Institute/Stanley Center for Psychiatric Research, he became a Senior Scientist at Vor Biopharma, where he works on engineering human stem cells for cancer therapies.
+In the Buratowski lab he was supported by an American Cancer Society Fellowship and studied the interplay between transcription elongation and termination.
+After spending several years as a research scientist at the Broad Institute/Stanley Center for Psychiatric Research, he became a Senior Scientist at Vor Biopharma, where he works on engineering human stem cells for cancer therapies.
 Dane's LinkedIn profile.

 Cody is from Michigan and is majoring in Molecular and Cellular Biology at Harvard College.
 His research studying co-transcriptional histone methylation won two awards: the Henderson Prize for the outstanding thesis in the department of Molecular and Cellular Biology, and the Hoopes Prize, given to the top theses from that year's graduating class.
 After graduation, Cody is attending medical school at the University of Chicago.
 Cody's LinkedIn profile.